MansMeg/IntroML/README.md

 Online course discussions will be held through Slack.
 See Studium for details on how to log in.

-### Zoom
+### Location

-The course will most likely be taught partly through Zoom.
-Information and support for students can be found [here](https://mp.uu.se/c/perm/link?p=267521030).
+The course will have 1-2 guest lectures that will be given through Zoom, otherwise the course will be taken place on campus.
+Information and support for students on Zoom can be found [here](https://mp.uu.se/c/perm/link?p=267521030).

 ## Teachers